-Ms. Witherspoon also practices education law, involving the laws and regulations that govern federal and state education, including the administration and operation of educational institutions, school athletics, instruction methods, programs, and materials.
-She advises clients on issues relating to school faculty, staff, and students, including school discipline and discrimination based on race, color, national origin, sex, or disability in violation of the Equal Educational Opportunities Act, the Americans with Disabilities Act, the Individuals with Disabilities in Education Act, the Rehabilitation Act of 1973, and Title IX of the Federal Education Amendment of 1972.
-Her education law experience dates from 1997.
-She represented a public school district for 11 years as well as several charter and parochial schools.
-Since 2008, she has focused her practice on representing students and their parents in the areas of special education, including rights pursuant to the Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973; manifestation determinations; due process hearings; contract disputes with private schools; student bullying; and school discipline.
-She has represented clients at administrative hearings, the Family Court of Delaware, the Supreme Court of Delaware, and the U.S. District Court for the District of Delaware in the course of her education work.
+Ms. Fry also practices education law, involving the laws and regulations that govern federal and state education, including the administration and operation of educational institutions, school athletics, instruction methods, programs, and materials.
+She advises clients on issues relating to school faculty, staff, and students, including school discipline and discrimination involving the Equal Educational Opportunities Act, the Americans with Disabilities Act, the Individuals with Disabilities Education Act, the Rehabilitation Act of 1973, and Title IX of the Federal Education Amendment of 1972.
+She has represented a public school district as well as several charter and parochial schools.
+Her areas of focus are special education matters; contract disputes with private schools; student bullying; and school discipline for students from pre-school through college.

 Ms. Fry is a court certified mediator qualified to mediate employment, commercial litigation, and education matters.
 She is also DSBA certified as an arbitrator of labor and employment disputes.

 Several states have recently mandated that employers provide sexual harassment training for employees: California, Connecticut, Delaware, Illinois, Maine, and New…

 Under the Delaware Pregnant Workers’ Fairness Act, employers must provide reasonable accommodations to female employees related to pregnancy, childbirth, or…